-Happiness is not having a million dollars, or a big car, or a lot of friends, or a lot of sex.
+Happiness is not having a million dollars, a big car, a lot of friends, or a lot of sex.
 None of these bring happiness, in fact.
 Happiness is first a decision.
-Abraham Lincoln, a man worth reading about, once said “A person is about as happy as he or she decides to be.”
+Abraham Lincoln, a man worth reading about, once said, “A person is about as happy as he or she decides to be.”

 This sounds incredible to some who are weekend warriors and fair weather people.
 They depend on the right circumstances around them in order to be happy.
 Don’t be like them.
 Be happy, no matter what.
 It works.